Atollo Table Lamp

 Designed in 1977 by Vico Magistretti, over the years, Atollo has become the archetype of the table lamp, winning the Compasso d’Oro in 1979 and completely revolutionising the way we imagine the classic bedside lamp.
 The geometric shapes that compose it – cylinder, cone and hemisphere – have resulted in a product that is decorative and essential at the same time, disconnected from the historical period and the fashions of the moment, and one that has now fully become one of the icons of Italian design.

-Vico Magistretti was born in 1920, in Milan.
-After taking his architecture degree in 1945, he immediately joined his father Piergiulio’s firm.
+Born in Milan in 1920, after completing a degree in architecture in 1945, Vico immediately joined his father Piergiulio’s firm.
 During the war, he met both Gio Ponti, at the Regio Politecnico, and Ernesto N. Rogers in Switzerland.
 In the post-war period he was actively involved in the reconstruction, both on the theoretical side through the MSA (Movement for Architectural Studies), of which he was one of the founders, and on the practical side with projects for INA-Casa and QT8.
 He also actively participated in the Milan Triennial Exhibitions, as supervisor of various sections, as well as winning a gold medal in the 9th edition of 1951, and the Grand Prize (Granpremio) in the 10th edition of 1954.
 Among his most important architectural work in Milan during this period we can cite the Torre al Parco (1953-56), the Corso Europa office building (1955-57) and the Piazzale Aquilea building (1962-64).